 Previously, children who required care within ED outside the hours of 09:00-02:00 were cared for in various locations across the department.
-This practice has been reviewed and out of hours all children presenting with a medical complaint are now cared for within a designated area within Majors.
-Caring for children and young people in a specific area enables the Tier 3 Doctor responsible to have improved oversight and promotes visibility of the patients.
+This practise has been reviewed and out of hours all children are now cared for within a designated area within Majors.
+Caring for children and young people in a specific area enables the Tier 3 doctor responsible to have improved oversight and promotes visibility of the patients.